 - anger management

-Why your child or teenager might see a counsellor
+Why children and teenagers might see a counsellor

-Counsellors can work with your child or teenager to look at:
+Counsellors can work with children and teenagers to look at:

-- problems at school, such as bullying, adolescent bullying or learning difficulties
+- problems like school-age bullying, teenage bullying or learning difficulties

-- behaviour and emotional difficulties such as anger, sadness, stress, worry or fear
+- behaviour and emotional difficulties like anger, sadness, stress, worry or fear

-- traumatic events such as illness, hospitalisation, grief and loss
+- traumatic events like illness, hospitalisation, grief and loss

 - eating disorders and problems